 Q: What questions have medical schools asked within their secondary applications?

 A: Download and read the Examples of Secondary Application Questions (PDF) that medical schools have asked applicants on their secondary applications.
 Keep in mind that next year’s questions may be different and the specific questions vary from school to school.

 For help with secondary application questions about “Fit” – “Why this med school?” – read the Medical School Evaluations for in-depth information and commentary about individual medical schools, obtained every year from our survey of Harvard alumni currently in medical school (Harvard PIN login required – alumni, please use the login name and PIN you had while an undergraduate).

-Q: What if I need to include a document with my transcript?
+Q: Do I need to include the AMCAS release form with my transcript request?